 The first migration

 In Hawaiki, the ancient Polynesian homeland, warfare escalated between the Wheteina and Rauru tribes.
 It was sparked off in part by a lovers’ spat, which ended in the death of one partner.
-This led to the hurried escape of the Wheteina people and their allies.
+This necessitated the hurried escape of the Wheteina people and their allies.
 The Rangimata and Rangihoua canoes were built during the fighting, but the Rangihoua was not completed before launching.
-Both canoes arrived at Rēkohu (Chatham Island), but the captain of the Rangihoua, along with most of the crew and their priest, died on the voyage.
-The canoe was wrecked on landing.
+Both canoes reached Rēkohu (Chatham Island), but the captain of the Rangihoua, along with most of the crew and their priest, had died on the voyage, and the canoe was wrecked on landing.

 The Rangimata landed safely on the north-east coast of Rēkohu, and the crew planted kopi (karaka) berries at Wairarapa.
 They stopped at several points around the island and talked to the inhabitants, the Hamata people.
 The Hamata explained that their sealskin garments were much warmer than the migrants’ clothes.
-The Rangimata was finally wrecked at Te Awapātiki, but the remaining crew went to other parts of the islands and lived there peacefully.
+After the Rangimata was finally wrecked at Te Awapātiki, the crew went to other parts of the islands and lived peacefully.